Last Updated on February 22, 2024 by Naomi Nimu

 After you cook sous vide your steak, remove the bag with the steak from the water bath.
 Pat the steak with a towel to remove excess moisture.

-Searing your steak after sous vide cooking is an easy way to get a really nice crust on your meat.
+Searing your steak after sous vide cooking is an easy way to get a nice crust on your meat.
 The technique is called “finishing” the steak.

 Bring a cast iron skillet over your stovetop.
-Add some oil to the pan and let it warm up for a minute before adding your steak.
+Add oil to the pan and let it warm up for a minute before adding your steak.

 You can also cook your steaks in a pan on the grill if you prefer this method instead of searing in a skillet.